practicalli/spacemacs/why-move-from-vi-to-spacemacs.md

 Ever since I did a few projects in Racket I have been interested in the lisp scheme syntax, and been dancing with the idea of learning Emacs.
 But since I found my first job, I've been jumping from (the introduction) of one technology or another because I needed them for my role.
 Now I'm about to be furloughed, and the dance of learning Emacs seems much more attractive, but I don't know if it's the right time for this.So I'd really appreciate to hear your take on this dilemma. :)

-Short answer:  Yes, definately learn Emacs, start with Spacemacs develop branch and read my book https://practicalli.github.io/spacemacs/
+Short answer:  Yes, definitely learn Emacs, start with Spacemacs develop branch and read my book https://practicalli.github.io/spacemacs/

 Longer answer:
 It sounds like you have the agony of choice, which is a very real problem in our modern world.
 There are so many things you can do with your time.
 I can offer my experiences as a guide, but only you know how best to spend your time :slightly_smiling_face: